gharials/dev-path/docs/internet-web/web-pages.md

 ### CSS selectors

-Style properties are grouped under _selectors._ A selector determines the elements to which the style properties apply.
-For example, the `body` selector selects the `<body>` element, and the `h1` selector selects all `<h1>` elements in the HTML document.
-In the following example, the `body` selector sets the background color of the entire page, and the `h1` selector sets the text color of all `<h1>` elements:
+Style properties are grouped under _selectors._ A selector determines the _scope_ of the style properties, that is, to which HTML elements the style properties apply.
+In the following example, the `body` selector sets the background color of the entire page, and the `h1` selector sets the text color of all `<h1>` elements.
+The properties under the `body` selector apply to the `<body>` element, and the properties under the `h1` selector apply to all `<h1>` elements in the HTML document:

 ```css
 body {